What is Software Metering?

 Identify legitimate low-frequency use cases (annual processes, emergency tools)

-Configure policies to automatically reclaim licenses based on inactivity:
+Configure policies to automatically reclaim licences based on inactivity:

 Metering data should flow directly into: